Josephson diode effect via a non-equilibrium Rashba system: Josephson coupling energy and critical current

 By including $I_B$ as a shift of the Fermi momentum $q_{ex}$, $F$ in the fourth order of $t$ is given by,

-with gauge invariant phase $\varphi$~\cite{note_gauge,tinkham04}.
-The factor ${\cal U}$ exponentially decays with $d$ for $d/\xi_T \gg 1$ and becomes a power-low decay at low temperatures~\cite{mori07}.
+with gauge invariant phase $\varphi$~\cite{note_gauge,tinkham04} (See Appendix~\ref{appendix_coupling}).
+The factor ${\cal U}$ exponentially decays with $d$ for $d/\xi_T \gg 1$ and becomes a power-law decay at low temperatures~\cite{mori07}.
 The other factor ${\cal V}$, on the other hand, includes the spin-orbit interaction $\alpha_R$ and is given by, \begin{widetext}

 \end{widetext}

 with Fermi momentum $k_F$.
 The parameter $\gamma$ is defined by $\gamma\equiv g\mu_B$ with electron $g$-factor $g$ $(>0)$ and Bohr magneton $\mu_B$.